The Boys Are Back (The Oak Ridge Boys album): Background

-Shooter Jennings, the son of the late country music legend Waylon Jennings, asked the Oak Ridge Boys to collaborate on his 2007 album The Wolf.
+Shooter Jennings, son of Waylon Jennings, asked the Oak Ridge Boys to collaborate on The Wolf.
 Jennings introduced them to Dave Cobb and invited them to a performance.
 After being surprised at the reaction of the youth-dominated crowd to "Elvira", Cobb took the Oaks to a studio to experiment with different sounds.

-The group recorded the album in a studio formerly used by Waylon Jennings, next door to what had once been the Oak Ridge Boys' office.
-According to Allen, the album took two weeks to record, with sessions every day until midnight or thereafter.
+The album was recorded in a studio formerly used by Waylon Jennings, next door to what had once been the Oak Ridge Boys' office.
+According to Allen, the album took two weeks to record, with sessions every day until midnight or after.

 When asked about the album's content, bass singer Richard Sterban commented, "If there's something I could compare this to, it would be what Johnny Cash did in the later part of his career."

 Reception

 The record reached #16 on the country album charts, the band's highest ranking since their 1988 album Monongahela.
 The album also stood at #77 on the Billboard 200, the group's first top 100 activity and highest ranking on the chart since the 1983 album American Made.